Shūzō Oshimi

-Background
+Oshimi is particularly known to write stories to his manga that reflect his own experiences, often centered around gender, puberty or psychosexual development, and other coming-of-age themes that reflect adolescence.

+Early life

-Oshimi's hometown is in the countryside of Kiryu, Gunma, which also served as the setting of his manga The Flowers of Evil.
+Oshimi was born on March 19, 1981.
+His childhood hometown was in the countryside of Kiryu, Gunma, which also served as the setting of his manga The Flowers of Evil.
 While growing up there, the main places he would visit were the riverbank, the stairs of his junior high school, and the bookstore.
-Oshimi currently resides in Tokyo.

 Career

-Oshimi debuted with Superfly in Kodansha's Monthly Shōnen Magazine.
+Oshimi debuted with the one-shot manga Superfly in Kodansha's Monthly Shōnen Magazine.
 He would go on to start his first series Avant-Garde Yumeko in the magazine.
 His works have been adapted into many different media, with Drifting Net Café and Inside Mari into television dramas, The Flowers of Evil into an anime, and Sweet Poolside into a live action film.
 In 2001, he won the Tetsuya Chiba Award.

 Influences

 In his childhood Oshimi would read modernist poems from authors like Sakutarō Hagiwara and Mitsuharu Kaneko.
 Oshimi also thought that surrealist artists like André Breton, Max Ernst, and Paul Delvaux were cool.
-His favorite artist is Redon. and he also likes Francisco Goya.
+His favorite artist is Redon, and he also likes Francisco Goya.
 In his youth, Oshimi heavily identified with the protagonist of Tetsu Adachi's Song of Cherry Blossoms and it would later influence his manga The Flowers of Evil.